Benefits include regulating weld consistency, operating at fast production speeds, and improving weld quality

 3. 2011.
 Analysis of shift in nugget location seam welding 5 mil stainless steel with MFDC.
 WeldComputer Corp.
 Report WC21711-1.

 4. 2010.
 Analysis of MFDC applied to radiator manufacturing operation.
 WeldComputer Corp.
 Report WC93010-1.

 5. 2006.
 Controlled experiment of MFDC vs. AC wave synthesis in a high speed seam welding operation.
 WeldComputer Corp.
 Report WC62706-1.

 6. 2006.
 Analysis of MFDC applied to paint can seam welding operation.
 WeldComputer Corp.
 Report WC32106-1.

-This article, “Increasing Resistance Seam Welding Throughput with Adaptive Controls” was featured in the February 2015 issue of The Welding Journal.
+This article, “Increasing Resistance Seam Welding Throughput with Adaptive Controls” was featured in the February 2015 issue of Welding Journal and produced with permission.
 Learn more about WeldComputer’s Adaptive Control with seam welding applications.